 - Semi-Finalist in the Tucson Festival of Books Literary Awards Competition.

 Author of forthcoming historical memoir VACCINES & BAYONETS: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War.

 Right here.
 You can glimpse the humor and horror of a true story that few have ever heard as you explore the pages of this website.
-And you’ll discover that VACCINES & BAYONETS reverberates in today’s news.
+And you may discover that VACCINES & BAYONETS reverberates in today’s news.
 Read excerpts.
 Read my articles.

 Be the first to know of progress toward publication of Vaccines & Bayonets: Fighting Smallpox in Africa amid Tribalism, Terror and the Cold War.
 Stay connected.